-Revenue from sales of goods comprises revenue earned from the sale of goods purchased for resale.
-Sales revenue is recognised when the control of goods passes to the customers.
-Events, fundraising and raffles are recognised when received or receivable.
+Revenue from sale of goods comprises income earned from the sale of goods purchased for resale.
+Revenue is recognised when the control of goods passes to customers.
+Events, fundraising and raffles income is recognised when received or when the right to receive payment is established.